Dorin23/Siemens_Internship/README.md

 # Siemens Java Internship

 This is a Spring Boot CRUD application implemented as part of the Siemens internship challenge.
-The goal was to refactor and improve a basic application while ensuring code quality, validation, proper status codes, and testing.

 ---